aosabook/500lines/web-server/chapter.md

 FIXME: feature diagram

 The fix is straightforward:
-create a parent class for all our case handlers and put methods there
+create a parent class for all our case handlers, and move other methods to that class if (and only if) they are shared by two or more handlers.
-(if they're shared by two or more case handlers) in the particular case handler that uses them.
 When we're done,
 the `RequestHandler` class looks like this: